Arnab27622/VidScribe/README.md

 ### Basic Usage
 1. Open the application in your browser
 2. Paste a YouTube URL in the input field
-3. Select your preferred language
-4. Click "Analyze" to process the video
+3. Click "Analyze" to process the video
-5. View the generated summary and transcript
+4. View the generated summary and transcript

 ### Advanced Features
 - **Search Transcript**: Use the search box to find specific content
-- **Highlight Keywords**: Click the highlight button to mark search terms
 - **Navigate Timestamps**: Click timestamp links to jump to video moments
 - **Download Summary**: Export the analysis as a text file
-- **Copy Transcript**: Copy the full transcript to clipboard
+- **Copy Transcript**: Copy the full transcript to the clipboard

 ## 📊 Performance Features